Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 There are two ways to register for Palmdale’s programs and activities:

-The Parks and Recreation office is located just south of Palmdale Boulevard between the Palmdale Playhouse and Courson Pool. at:38260 10th Street EPalmdale, CA 93550
+The Parks and Recreation office is located within the Civic Center, just south of Palmdale Boulevard between the Human Resources building and Scrambelz Café. at:827 East Avenue Q-9Palmdale, CA 93550

 Visit Play Palmdale and select the reserve tab at the top of page, then select view availability to see all rental sites.
 Choose the location, and select view availability.
 If the date is available, the box will say book now.
 You will need to create a Parks and Recreation account if you do not already have one in order to continue to make the reservation.